juharris/train-pytorch-in-js/README.md

-# train-pytorch-in-js
+# Train PyTorch Models in JavaScript
-Convert a PyTorch model to train it in JavaScript using ONNX Runtime Web.
+Convert a [PyTorch](https://https://pytorch.org) model to train it in JavaScript using [ONNX Runtime Web](https://github.com/microsoft/onnxruntime/tree/master/js/web).

 # Steps
 0. Define and train your PyTorch model.
 You probably already did this.